Proxy Mode

 Link to section: What happens when a malicious prompt is detected?What happens when a malicious prompt is detected?

-You can catch this error in your code and handle it appropriately (e.g., alert security team, log incident, show user error message).
+You can catch blocked requests in your code and handle them appropriately (e.g., alert security team, log incident, show user error message).

 Link to section: Do you log or store my prompts?Do you log or store my prompts?